letsgoforitanik/quote-sender-sls/README.md

 Quotes are stored in an `AWS S3` bucket.
 Frontend of the app is built in `Next JS`.
 Frontend fetches all the quotes via api.
 All the api functionalities are implemented as `AWS Lambda`s that sit behind an AWS API gateway.
 A quote is then randomly selected and displayed.
-Subscriber information is collected and passed to an API which store all the subscriber information in a `AWS DynamoDB`table.
+Subscriber information is collected and passed to an API which store all the subscriber information in an `AWS DynamoDB`table.
 When someone subscribes, a notification mail is sent to the admin via`AWS SNS`.
 Every 15 minutes, an `AWS EventBridge`rule triggers a certain lambda, which fetches all the subscriber emails and sends them a random quote via`Twilio SendGrid` platform.